richhx/richhx.github.io/about.md

 want to make a difference in this world for the betterment of others through education and technology.
 But that's in the long run.
 For now, I'm studying and will be using this website to discuss my thoughts and ideas.
-So feel free to contact me and check me out on GitHub and beyond.
+Feel free to contact me and check me out on my website, GitHub and beyond.

 `git checkout richardhuang`